webmeier/learnjs/outlines/outline8.md

     6. 🛠 Building a calculator
     7. 🛠 Building a calculator (part 2)
     8. 🛠 Refactoring the calculator
+    9. 🛠 Building a popover
+    10. 🛠 Building a popover (part 2)
+    11. 🛠 Building a popover (part 3)
 11. Forms
     1. Intro to Forms
     2. Getting form fields
     3. Form fields and their events
-    4. 🛠 building a popover
-    5. 🛠 building an autocomplete input
+    4. 🛠 building an autocomplete input
-    6. 🛠 building a todo-list
+    5. 🛠 building a todo-list
-    7. Persistent data
-    8. 🛠 Improving the todo-list
 12. Dates
     1. The Date Object
         1. Getting Day